-The clinical term for these assignments is inter-session tasks.
+These assignments are referred to as inter-session tasks.
 They may be as simple as scheduling distraction-free time with your partner or taking a few minutes to reflect on how you communicate about sex.

 Litner told us she sometimes gives couples mindfulness exercises involving self-touch or partnered touch, or asks them to “practice a cognitive restructuring skill to help them interact with negative thought patterns.”